Defiant Russia, China pledge closer ties with Iran at BRICS summit

-Iran's president Masoud Pezeshkian and Russia's president Vladimir Putin meet in Kazan, Russia, October 23, 2024
+Iran's president Masoud Pezeshkian, Russia's president Vladimir Putin and other leaders pose for a photograph at the BRICS annual summit in Kazan, Russia, October 23, 2024

-Iran's president Masoud Pezeshkian and Russia's president Vladimir Putin meet in Kazan, Russia, October 23, 2024
+Iran's president Masoud Pezeshkian, Russia's president Vladimir Putin and other leaders pose for a photograph at the BRICS annual summit in Kazan, Russia, October 23, 2024

-Iran’s president Masoud Pezeshkian and Russian counterpart Vladimir Putin spoke on the sidelines of the BRICS summit in Kazan, Russia.
+Putin and Chinese president Xi Jinping met Iran's president Masoud Pezeshkian separately on the sidelines of the BRICS summit in Kazan, Russia.

 "The approaches of Russia and Iran to the global agenda are close or completely coincide," Putin said in a joint appearance, adding that both nations are united by "the desire to form a fair multipolar world order."